 My anxiety was so crippling that I couldn’t stop moving, I couldn’t sleep, and suicidal thoughts were creeping in.
 I’d have to drink so much alcohol to get it to stop and help me fall asleep.
 But when I woke up, it all began again.
 I was in a horrible cycle and I couldn’t get out. – Hannah

 1 in 6 people suffer from anxiety in the UK.
 (MHFA England)

-Everyone has felt anxious at some point in their lives – either before a performance, or a job interview, or on the morning of a wedding day – but anxiety itself is very different.
+Everyone has felt worried at some point – before a performance, a job interview, or on the morning of a wedding day – but anxiety is very different.

 Anxiety is one of the most common mental illnesses in the world, and despite this, not everyone who needs treatment seeks help.